jshumphrey/full_course_yellow/README.md

 For a Monitored server, the bot needs ***literally no permissions*** to do its job; all that's required is that the bot exist in the server, as if it were a normal user.
 It doesn't need to be able to send messages, mention any roles, or even view any channels.

-_If you're on the fence about whether you're comfortable inviting this thing into your server - which is an attitude I very much sympathize with, for the record - yes, I am trying to make the point that the bot can function perfectly fine even if you strip it of every single permission it could use to harm your server in any way._
+_If you're on the fence about whether you're comfortable inviting this thing into your server (which I very much sympathize with, for the record), the bot can function perfectly fine even if you strip it of every single permission it could use to harm your server in any way._

-_I get extremely frustrated with bot developers that suggest that you should just grant their bot Administrator permissions so that "you'll never have to deal with permissions issues", and I've tried hard to keep the list of necessary permissions to the absolute bare minimum._

 ### Alert Servers